gielfeldt/iterators/README.md

 ```

 #### FlipIterator
-Similar to array_flip.
+Similar to array_flip().
 However, iterators can have non-unique keys.
 Be aware of
 this when using iterator_to_array();

 ```php